It’s more than just taking someone on a turkey hunt.

-That being said, there is no single point in the history of hunting when mentoring an aspiring hunter was more critical than it is today.
+That being said, there is no single point in the history of hunting when mentoring an aspiring hunter was more critical than it is today with the current R3 movement.
 In the 2018 National Upland Hunting Survey, aspiring hunters ranked having a mentor as the number onecomponent they sought before going afield.

 Adversely, there is no single point in history when mentoring was more difficult.
 It would be fantastic if it was cut and dried like it was for the baby boomers, but in modern times there is far more to mentoring than just taking someone out hunting.

 The fact is that for most would-be mentors, there is a nostalgic feeling derived from introducing youth to hunting.
 Hunters/mentors are still actively trying to recreate their own introduction or their own first harvest, motivations that are failing to recruit new hunters in sufficient numbers to stop the bleeding in modern times.

 In fact, the motivations to become a hunter in today’s society are drastically different than they were when most mentors were introduced.
 And today’s society doesn’t willingly accept hunting like it did in the past.

 No child today is growing up in a world that is even remotely similar to even 20 years ago, never mind similar to the upbringing of mentors who grew up in the 60s and 70s.
 Nevertheless, we must continue to mentor as a means to end the decline in hunter numbers and secure the future of our hunting heritage.